SpeedyWeather/SpeedyWeather.jl/README.md

 [![docs](https://img.shields.io/badge/documentation-latest_release-blue.svg)](https://speedyweather.github.io/SpeedyWeather.jl/stable/)
 [![docs](https://img.shields.io/badge/documentation-main-blue.svg)](https://speedyweather.github.io/SpeedyWeather.jl/dev/)

-SpeedyWeather.jl is a global spectral atmospheric model with simple physics which is developed as a research playground with an everything-flexible attitude as long as it is speedy.
+SpeedyWeather.jl is a global atmospheric model with simple physics developed as a research playground with an everything-flexible attitude as long as it is speedy.
 It is easy to use and easy to extend, making atmospheric modelling an interactive experience -- in the terminal, in a notebook or conventionally through scripts.
 With minimal code redundancies it supports